Book Awards

 Although jurors have the unenviable task of selecting one winner for each award, each year’s shortlists introduce local, national, and international readers to a tremendous body of work and the vibrant culture of the region.
 WFNS administers and acts as steward for two Nova Scotia Book Awards and three Atlantic Book Awards.

 Additional Nova Scotia Book Awards categories are administered by the Dartmouth Books Awards.
-All categories are also listed on the Nova Scotia Book Awards website.
+All categories are listed on the Nova Scotia Book Awards website.

 Partners